phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 85547
+#Total Number of Tweets: 215503
-#Number of Trump Tweets: 53978
+#Number of Clinton Tweets: 86054
-#Number of Sanders Tweets: 37650
+#Number of Trump Tweets: 54357
-#Number of Rubio Tweets: 16429
+#Number of Sanders Tweets: 37878
-#Number of Carson Tweets: 11416
+#Number of Rubio Tweets: 16547
-#Number of Bush Tweets: 9076
+#Number of Carson Tweets: 11494
-#Total Number of Tweets:
+#Number of Bush Tweets: 9175
 ---
 ---